 ChainRules: Extensible, AD-independent rules.

-ZygoteRules.jl: For defining Zygote.jl specific rules.
-Largely deprecated in favour of the AD-independent ChainRules.jl.
+ZygoteRules.jl: Lightweight package for defining rules for Zygote.jl.
+Largely deprecated in favour of the AD-independent ChainRulesCore.jl.

 SparsityDetection.jl: Automatic Jacobian and Hessian sparsity pattern detection.